Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-endpoints.md

 ```
     POST https://api.openai.com/v1/chat/completions
 ```
-Like most POST endpoints, the chat completions endpoint is not complete itself without a request body.
+Like most POST endpoints, a request to the chat completions endpoint is not complete itself without a request body.
 Let's go ahead and write a request body and then discuss its individual parts after.

 Open up Postman and enter the POST endpoint from above.
 Make sure you are in your OpenAI environment and then navigate to set up a raw JSON body.
 In the window, copy and paste the request body below.
 ```